electroglyph/atheriz/docs/06_settings.md

 - `AUTOSAVE_PLAYERS_ON_DISCONNECT`: If `True`, saves player objects when they log out or disconnect.
 - `AUTOSAVE_ON_SHUTDOWN`: If `True`, saves the game state when the server smoothly shuts down.
 - `AUTOSAVE_ON_RELOAD`: If `True`, saves the game state before executing a hot reload.
+- `AUTOSAVE_MINUTES`: Interval in minutes between automatic saves of the whole game state (`0` disables the interval autosave).

 ### 6.2.6 Map & UI Settings
 - `MAP_ENABLED`: Toggles the visibility of the in-game map.